dannyevers83/teamable/README.md

 ### To run the tests execute

   npm run test

 ### To package the application, execute

   npm pack

+Application runs on port 3000